parmati94/SpotifyProject/README.md

 - **Playlist Creation:**
   - Generate an 80-song playlist based on your top songs from the last month.
-  - Create an 80-song playlist based on an existing playlist.
+  - Create a playlist based on an existing playlist.

 - **Playlist Extension:**
   - Extend a 'weekly playlist' with recommendations based on your top songs.
 If it doesn't exist, the app will create one and populate it with recommended songs.